 Board Member Attendance at Annual Shareholder Meetings

-Although we do not have a formal policy regarding director attendance at annual general meetings of Shareholders, directors are invited to attend these annual general meetings absent extenuating circumstances.
-None of our directors attended our 2020 Annual General Meeting of Shareholders.
+Although we do not have a formal policy regarding director attendance at annual general meetings of Shareholders, directors are invited to attend these annual general meetings.
+None of our directors attended our 2021 Annual General Meeting of Shareholders.